aqarain/nodejs-chat-app/README.md

 # NodeJS Chat App

-## Description yet to be updated
+This project is part of my self-learning and developed using Node.js, Express.js and MongoDB.

-This project is part of my self-learning
+User can join the chat room by entering their name and room and talk to each other.

 The app is deployed on Heroku and can be accessed via https://aqarain-nodejs-chat-app.herokuapp.com/